que-son-metodos-variables-estaticos-en-programacion

 Person.IncrementCounter();

-Of course, “from anywhere” implies that all instances can also access the variables.
-Even in the class definition itself.
+Of course, “from anywhere” implies that all instances can equally access the variables.
+Even within the class definition itself.

-In fact, one typical example of static variables and methods is to add a counter that counts the instances generated from a class (in the end, we will see that this is not a good idea 🙅♂️, except to make an example).
+In fact, one typical example of static variables and methods is adding a counter that counts the instances we generate of a class (we’ll see later that this is not a good idea 🙅♂️, except for making an example).

 class Person